 Oaxaca City is a colorful and vibrant 16th-century colonial town and UNESCO World Heritage site.
-Its historic center spans 247 blocks with 1,200 UNESCO-listed monuments.
-This self-guided walking tour takes you to the top 9 historic sights, passing by atmospheric pedestrian promenades, side streets, and outdoor markets.
-PS.
-Click the menu in the top left of the map below to also see Oaxaca’s best museums, markets, and shops!
+Its historic center spans 247 blocks with 1,200 historic monuments.
+This self-guided walking tour takes you to the top 9 historic sights, passing by atmospheric pedestrian promenades, side streets, and lively outdoor markets.

 Xochimilco Aqueduct